MoritzTockner/PiDLidar/README.md

 In the directory where you want the project to be located, run the following commands to compile the project:
 ```
 git clone https://github.com/MoritzTockner/PiDLidar
-cd YDLidar
+cd PiDLidar
 cmake -D BUILD_CPP_EXAMPLE=ON .
 make
 ```

 ## Run YDLidar SDK Example
 The following configuation is used for the X4 Lidar Sensor and can be found in the [Specifications](#Specifications) Section.
 The lidar scan frequency (the frequency with which the sensor should rotate) that can be entered here has no effect.
 At least for the X4 Model.
-The real scan frequency is per default a little bit below 8 Hz and can only be modified with an external PWM signal (see [Datasheet](1) - page 5, 6).
+The real scan frequency is per default a little bit below 8 Hz and can only be modified with an external PWM signal (see [Datasheet](1) - page 5 & 6).

 ```
 ./ydlidar_test